bitcoin-tools/nodebuilder/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-Focus on why we're here.
+Focus on our shared mission: to change the world.

 ![No one quits.](https://qph.cf2.quoracdn.net/main-qimg-79802de9a8264c8af5419866e94c0c1d)

 ## Expected Behavior

-Be a responsible adult.
+Be reasonable.

 ## Unacceptable Behavior